How Do I Apply to the MPH Program?

-- GRE (optional) or MCAT scores - Taken within the past five years; please note, scores can take 10 to 12 business days to post to SOPHAS.
+- GRE or MCAT scores (optional) - Taken within the past five years; please note, scores can take 10 to 12 business days to post to SOPHAS.
 For those submitting optional GRE scores, institution code is 7516 for "Pennsylvania State U MPH Program SOPHAS."
-For MCAT scores, choose "SOPHAS."
+For those submitting optional MCAT scores, choose "SOPHAS."